Watch this short video to learn how ticket rating works:

-First, you can only collect feedback on your customer service team’s performance with a properly configured automated workflow.
+First, you can only collect feedback on your customer service team’s performance with a properly configured workflow.

 By default, the “Feedback request” automated workflow is: